Sanck2/SOC_AutomationProject/README.md

 # SOC_AutomationProject
 Wazuh instance w/ SOAR integration and Case Management using TheHive

-Three hosts: 1 PC and 2 Servers
-Wazuh and TheHive are in the Cloud
+Three hosts: PC - Windows 10 w/ Sysmon, Wazuh Server, and TheHive Server Wazuh and TheHive are in the Cloud